How To Tell If A Kitten Is Blind? 6 Ways to Know

 Coping with your kittens’ blindness

-- Keep their things in one spot.
-Blind kitties find it hard to navigate, especially if you have a large house.
-It’s best to keep its bed, bowl, litter box, and other things on the exact spot where it used to be.
+• Keep their things in one spot.
+It’s best to keep its bed, bowl, litter box, and other things in one spot instead of moving it around.
 This will make it easier for the cat to find its belongings.

-- Avoid rearranging your home.
-Felines hate sudden changes in the household, much so if they are blind.
-Rearranging your furniture will force the kitty to re-wire its mental map of the house.
+• Avoid rearranging your home.
+Rearranging your furniture will force the blind kitty to re-wire its mental map of the house.
 This will lead to constant bumps, falls, and added stress.

-- Attach a bell to other pets.
+• Attach a bell to other pets.
 If you have multiple pets at home, you should attach a bell on each of its collars.
-This will serve as a guide to your kitty and it will also prevent the feline from getting startled often.
+This will serve as a guide to your kitty and it will also prevent the feline from getting startled.

-- Talk to your cat.
+• Talk to your cat.
 You should use your voice as a way to direct your cat.
-This will allow the kitty to find where you are.
 Also, talking to your cat will make it realize that he’s not alone.
-Please read here: How Long Can You Leave A Cat Alone at Home

-- Avoid loud noises.
+• Avoid loud noises.
 As much as possible, avoid sudden and loud noises at home that can startle and scare a kitty.
-Since your cat can’t see, it will be scared when a loud sound erupts nearby.

 Can a cat suddenly go blind?

 Sudden blindness in cats can happen, though it’s a rare condition.
 Strong medication and injuries can cause this.
 Elderly cats are also more likely to suffer from sudden blindness.
-Overall, sudden blindness is a rarity among kittens, unless the kitty has a genetic predisposition or is exposed to infections.
+Sudden blindness is a rarity unless the cat has a genetic predisposition or is exposed to infections.

 Is my old cat going blind?